xsf/xmpp.org/content/blog/newsletter/2026-02-05-newsletter.md

 We are pleased to say that there was a lot of interaction at the XMPP booth!
 A rather large number of FOSDEM visitors had the opportunity to come say “Hi!”, meet, interact, talk and have interesting conversations with many of the developers of the most popular clients, servers, tools and libraries that power the whole XMPP ecosystem and bring it to life.

-In addition to the activities that took place on the XMPP booth, [Jérôme Sautret](https://fosdem.org/2026/schedule/speaker/jerome_sautret/), [Timothée Jaussoin](https://fosdem.org/2026/schedule/speaker/timothee_jaussoin/), and [Özcan Oğuz](https://fosdem.org/2026/schedule/speaker/ozcan_oguz/) hosted three different presentations about XMPP in the Decentralised Communication Developer Room.
+In addition to the activities that took place on the XMPP booth, [Daniel Gultsch](https://fosdem.org/2026/schedule/speaker/daniel_gultsch/) and [S1m](https://fosdem.org/2026/schedule/speaker/s1m/), [Jérôme Sautret](https://fosdem.org/2026/schedule/speaker/jerome_sautret/), [Timothée Jaussoin](https://fosdem.org/2026/schedule/speaker/timothee_jaussoin/), and [Özcan Oğuz](https://fosdem.org/2026/schedule/speaker/ozcan_oguz/) hosted four different XMPP related presentations the Decentralised Communication Developer Room and the [FOSS on Mobile](https://fosdem.org/2026/schedule/track/foss-on-mobile/) track.

 And, of course .. we had plenty of leaflets, informational material, and as always: the coolest stickers! ;)